-A 'shopping centre' lead worker representative should be appointed by the centre management team with the responsibility to represent staff and to assist in the implementation of the measures identified in the COVID-19 shopping centre business continuity plan.
+Each shopping centre should appoint at least one lead worker representative with the responsibility to represent staff and to assist in the implementation of the measures identified in the COVID-19 shopping centre business continuity plan.
+The number of representatives appointed will ideally be proportionate to the number of workers.